segmentio/segment-docs/src/personas/sql-traits.md

 - Each record must be less than 16kb in size to adhere to [Segment's maximum request size](/docs/connections/sources/catalog/libraries/server/http-api/#max-request-size).

 A successful preview returns a sample of users and their traits.
-If we have seen a user before in Personas, their profile shows a green checkmark.
-You can click that user to view their user profile.
-If a user has a question mark, we haven't seen this `user_id` in Personas before.
+If Segment recognizes a user already in Personas, it displays a green checkmark on their profile.
+You can click that user to view the user's profile.
+If a user has a question mark, Segment hasn't detected this `user_id` in Personas before.

 ![Click on a user to check out their profile.
 If a user has a question mark, we haven't seen this user_id in Personas before](images/sql_traits_preview2.png)

 ### Configure SQL Trait options

-Once you're ready to import the SQL trait, select the destinations to which you want to send the data.
-If you prefer to build Personas audiences directly from the data instead of sending it to a destination, click **Skip**.
+Once you're ready to import the SQL Trait, select the Destinations to which you want to send the data.
+If you prefer to build Personas audiences directly from the data instead of sending it to a Destination, click **Skip**.

 ![Select destinations](images/sql_traits_connect1.png)

 Give your SQL Trait a name.
 This is used as a label for descriptive purposes.
-If you're importing multiple traits, give it a name like "Zendesk traits".
-The trait names you use in audience-building or in your downstream tools correspond to the column names from the query.
+If you're importing multiple Traits, give it a name like "Zendesk Traits".
+The Trait names you use in audience-building or in your downstream tools correspond to the column names from the query.

 If you're building Personas audiences from this data, select "Compute without enabled destinations".